-- A UK degree in orthoptics is internationally recognised, providing the opportunity to work abroad.
+- As a UK degree in orthoptics is internationally recognised, there may be opportunities to work abroad.

-The minimum academic requirement for entry to university is five or six GCSE passes or equivalent, including English language, mathematics and at least one science, and three A-levels (including one in science) at grade B or above.
+To get a place on a course, you'll typically need five or six GCSE passes or equivalent, including English language, mathematics and at least one science, and three A-levels (including one in science) at grade B or above.
 Biology is preferred, but not always essential.
-Check entry requirements with individual institutions.

-There are no postgraduate level pre-registration courses in orthoptics, so graduates with a degree in another subject must complete the full three years of an orthoptics degree.
-Graduate applicants should have a minimum 2:2 in a science-based subject.
+If you have a degree in another subject, you must still complete the full three years of an HCPC-approved orthoptics degree to register as an orthoptist.
+Graduate applicants should have a minimum 2:1 (2:2 for some courses) in a science-based subject.

 You will need:

-- communication skills and the ability to relate to both children and adults;
+- communication and interpersonal skills to relate to both children and adults

-- the ability to empathise and communicate effectively and diplomatically with patients and fellow professionals;
+- the ability to empathise and communicate efficiently and tactfully with patients

-- the ability to work alone or in a team;
+- the ability to work alone and in a team

 Competition for a place on a university course is fierce.
-Although work experience is not essential, you should have a good understanding of orthoptics and are advised to observe a state-registered orthoptist before applying to show your interest in, and commitment to, the profession.
+You should have a good understanding of orthoptics and are advised to observe a state-registered orthoptist before applying for a place.
+This will show your interest in, and commitment to, the profession.

-If this is not possible, arrange a visit to a clinical department and speak to an orthoptist.
-Contact the head orthoptist at your local eye hospital to arrange this.
-Details of this experience should be included in your university application.
+If this isn't possible, arrange a visit to the orthoptic department at your local hospital to speak to an orthoptist.
+Details of this, and any other relevant experience, should be included in your university application.